WRSL: History

+The early years in Stanford

 WRSL went on air November 1, 1961, on 1520 kHz.
 The station was located halfway between Stanford and Lancaster on the farm of W. G. Morgan, one of the station's four owners, and broadcast with 500 watts during the day.
 The first initials of each of the four owners—W. G. Morgan, Ray Doss, S. C. Bybee, and Lanier Burchett—were reflected in the station's call letters.
 Blanchard had been a sales manager for WAIN at Columbia, but Morgan had no experience in radio; he was a funeral director and bank owner.
 The station initially had a block programming structure with a range of music formats.
 1967 brought with it an FM extension, WRSL-FM 95.9; the two stations simulcast a country format for the next 15 years.
 Future Louisville television anchor and newspaper columnist Byron Crawford, a Stanford native, worked at WRSL while in high school.

 Calvin C. Smith bought out Morgan and Bybee's shares in 1965, followed by Burchette's in 1969.
 Under Smith's ownership, an entertainment complex was built on the WRSL property, including a restaurant with two meeting rooms seating 200 and 75, known as the Frontier Dinner Theatre.
 The dinner theatre closed by 1976, when its restaurant equipment was sold at auction in order to convert the building to other uses.
 Just two months later, however, the dinner theatre reopened under the management of Jim and RubyAnn Cooper Gaskin, who also took over the operations of WRSL-AM-FM.
 The theatre closed again in 1979.

+Under Gaskin ownership

 The Gaskins ran WRSL-AM-FM until 1982, when health reasons forced Jim Gaskin to relinquish operations; owner Cal Smith then operated WRSL, typically with a southern Gospel format, until his death at the age of 55 from pancreatic cancer in 1987.
 His wife, Ruth, ran the station until she retired in 1994 and sold it to their son, John Smith.
 While the FM embarked on a signal upgrade and frequency change, the AM station changed its format to contemporary Christian.
-1520 continued to share local news and weather with its sister FM outlet.
+The AM station continued to share local news and weather with its sister FM outlet.

 In 2001, WRSL-FM, hoping to trade on its expanded regional broadcast area, became WXKY; the next year, Smith opted to lease out all of the FM station's airtime to the Educational Media Foundation, which began programming Air 1.
 The local programming that had been airing on both frequencies migrated exclusively to 1520 AM.